precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 The simulation will probably take around 5 min to complete all 250 iterations.
 We still get a pretty much converged state, even if the residuals in this case don't reach the limits which would automatically stop the simulation.

-Use the script `clear_case.sh` in case you need to start from scratch.
+Use the script `clean.sh` if you need to start from scratch.

 ### Monitoring